contao/docs/docs/dev/framework/security.md

 {{% /expand %}}

 If you want to learn more about Symfony's Security Component use the provided links to read up on.
-This documentation will only cover implmentation details that are unique to Contao.
+This documentation will only cover implementation details that are unique to Contao.

 Since within Contao you can put a login form on basically any page, Contao does not utilise Symfony's built-in [`form_login` Authentication Provider][SymfonyFormLogin].
 Instead, Contao implements its own [user checker][SymfonyUserChecker] and